Picts, Gaels, and Scots: Exploring their Mysterious (and Sometimes Mythical) Origins

 Hand-colored version of Theodor de Bry’s engraving of a Pict woman (a member of an ancient Celtic people from Scotland).
 De Bry’s engraving, “The True Picture of a Women Picte,” 1588. ( Public Domain )

 Accounts in the Book of Lecain and Told By Strabo

 In the Irish chronicle, the Book of Lecain, it is written that from Noah came Japheth and then father after son, Fathecht, Mais, Buain, Agnoin, Partilan, Luchtai, Cinge, and Cruithne - who himself produced the seven sons, Cait, Ce, Cirig, Fib, Fidach, Fotla, and Fortrem, each of whom were Kings of the seven provinces, or Kingdoms, of Cruithentuath.

-The German historian Strabo, writing in the sixth century AD, asserted that the Picts or Kaltis had been displaced to Scotland from the Celtic lands of Gaul, which he called ‘Galati’, by the Samaritans, whose soldiers had invaded from beyond the river Rhine and from the mountains that are now part of Switzerland.
+The Greek historian Strabo, writing in the first century AD, asserted that the Picts or Kaltis had been displaced to Scotland from the Celtic lands of Gaul, which he called ‘Galati’, by the Samaritans, whose soldiers had invaded from beyond the river Rhine and from the mountains that are now part of Switzerland.
 In fact, he tells the reader that they had arrived in ‘Celtae Galatea’ from Asia Minor, where they had been known as the Kaldees or Galat from Galatia, the area that was formally the lands upon which the Hittites had built their capital of Hattusa.
 Are they the same people as the Chaldeans who migrated from the neighborhood of Sumer, north toward Anatolia?

 Reconstructed city wall, Hattusa, Turkey.
 (Rita1234/ CC BY SA 3.0 )